neurobagel/documentation/docs/user_guide/query_tool.md

     {{ read_table('./repos/neurobagel_examples/query-tool-results/neurobagel-query-results-with-URIs.tsv') }}

 This file contains the same columns and data as the [descriptive query results TSV](#descriptive-harmonized-tabular-data-tsv).
-However, harmonized terms in the following columns are provided in their raw URI form instead of as descriptive labels:
+However, the harmonized terms in the following columns are provided in their raw URI form instead of as descriptive labels:

 | Column name |
 | ----- |